mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/docs/API-REFERENCE.md

 ---

-This documentation covers all major functions, classes, settings, and utilities in the TurnstileWP plugin.
+This documentation covers all major functions, classes, settings, and utilities in the SmartCT plugin.
 Each function is documented with its purpose, parameters, return values, and functionality to provide a complete reference for developers and users working with this plugin.